scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 For simple routes, which are just a bunch of instructions we could use `http.HandleFunc`.
 But once your handler gets complex, like having to maintain data that is common to all requests of the handler, then move upward and go for `http.Handle`.

-woah, this just cleared my long standing doubt about "when to use `http.Handle` and `http.HandleFunc`?"
+woah, this just cleared my long-standing doubt about "when to use `http.Handle` and `http.HandleFunc`?"

-It is getting a bit clear now on why the `http.Handler` interface is needed.
-With two ways of defining a HTTP handler: one being wrte a `func(http.ResponseWriter, *http.Request)` and pass it to `http.HandleFunc` and another being write a struct with the necessary logic and pass it down to `http.Handle` function, the standard libary needs a common ground in which all its methods can operate on both the types of handlers.
+It is getting a bit clearer now on why the `http.Handler` interface is needed.
+With two ways of defining a HTTP handler: one being to write a `func(http.ResponseWriter, *http.Request)` and pass it to `http.HandleFunc` and another being to write a struct with the necessary logic and pass it down to `http.Handle` function, the standard libary needs a common ground in which all its methods can operate on both the types of handlers.
 Hence an interface.

 ### http.HandlerFunc to http.Handler